smahdavi4/sharif-auto-course-enroller/README.md

 ```
 * It will start sending course enrollment request as soon as your registration time comes.

-Although this code has been working for a couple of semesters, **It is highly recommended that you take your courses manually while running this code to take them faster.**
+Note 1: Although this code has been working for a couple of semesters, **It is highly recommended that you take your courses manually while running this code to take them faster.**

+Note 2: It only sends requests and does not check if the course has been taken.
+So, you have to do it manually.